yeah-labs/banana-fever-dream-game/docs/implementation/LEADERBOARD_DEPLOYMENT.md

 ### Option A: Using Remix IDE (Recommended for simplicity)

 1. Go to [Remix IDE](https://remix.ethereum.org/)
-2. Create a new file `BananaLeaderboard.sol`
+2. Create a new file `Leaderboard.sol`
-3. Copy the contract code from `/contracts/BananaLeaderboard.sol`
+3. Copy the contract code from `/contracts/Leaderboard.sol`
 4. Compile the contract (Solidity 0.8.20+)
 5. Deploy:
    - Select "Injected Provider - MetaMask" in Environment